PierreSenellart/provsql/doc/TODO/safe-query-followups.md

 # Safe-Query Follow-Ups

-Open items surfaced during the safe-query / `provsql.boolean_provenance` discussion that are deferred but worth coming back to.
-The work that has already landed is described in the *Safe-Query Rewriter* section of `doc/source/dev/query-rewriting.rst`.
+Open items bordering the safe-query / `provsql.boolean_provenance` machinery, deferred but worth coming back to.
+The shipped machinery is described in the *Safe-Query Rewriter* section of `doc/source/dev/query-rewriting.rst`.

 This file is organised by **priority**: Tier 2 (reusable prerequisites and certificates) and Tier 3 (workload-gated).
-The HAVING-clause optimisation layers (Tier 1) and the base FD-aware rewriter extensions have all landed.

 ## Tier 2 – reusable prerequisites and certificates

-- **Inversion-free `UCQ(OBDD)` extensions.**  The inversion-free path is implemented (the `UCQ(OBDD)` rung of Jha & Suciu, ICDT 2011: a detector plus an in-process structured-d-DNNF builder over the Prop.
-4.5 query-derived order, with non-integer key columns, deterministic-relation filters, SPJ / nested view flattening, and `UNION` / `UNION ALL` of inversion-free branches -- including overlapping arms, certified jointly per Thm 4.2 via the synthetic merged SPJ query that `build_inversion_free_union_ctx` in `src/provsql.c` hands to the detector); see the *Inversion-Free UCQ(OBDD) Path* section of :cfile:`doc/source/dev/probability-evaluation.rst`.
-Two extensions to that class remain open, in increasing difficulty:
+- **Inversion-free `UCQ(OBDD)` extensions.**  The implemented
+  inversion-free path (the `UCQ(OBDD)` rung of Jha & Suciu, ICDT 2011;
+  see the *Inversion-Free UCQ(OBDD) Path* section of `doc/source/dev/probability-evaluation.rst`) admits two extensions, in increasing difficulty:
   - **Functional dependencies do not fit this builder.**  The canonical FD-tractable queries (the H-query `R(x),S(x,y),T(y)` under a PK on `S`, the two-PK triangle) have no single root class, which the detector and